Who Needs to Complete the BOI Report?

 BOI Reporting Obligations for All U.S. Businesses

-Any business operating in the United States may be required to file BOI (Beneficial Ownership Information) Reports.
-This regulatory requirement extends to a wide range of business entities, including corporations, limited liability companies (LLCs), partnerships, and more.
+Any business operating in the United States may need to file BOI (Beneficial Ownership Information) Reports.
+This business filing extends to a wide range of business entities, including corporations, limited liability companies (LLCs), partnerships, and more.

 Whether you’re a well-established corporation or a small startup, understanding your compliance obligations is essential.
 Below, we provide specific examples of businesses that may need to file BOI Reports.